Crochet Coaster Free Pattern

 I’m thrilled to be part of the Sunflower Cottage Crochet family and wanted to share the first free crochet coaster pattern in my Jorja Collection with you.

 It’s a collection close to my heart as it is named after my awesome daughter who is also my biggest crochet fan.

 I wanted to create a collection that was simple (both to make and in design) but stylish, a collection that could be easily worked up to suit any taste and décor around the home just by the choice of colours.

 We will be using the paired single crochet and chains to create a look that I don’t think could ever look outdated.

 If I had to describe this style, I’d probably call it a vintage country chic look.
 I hope you like it as much as we do!

 This post may contain affiliate links.
 These links help us keep the blog going at no extra cost to you!

 What you will need:

 - #4 worsted weight cotton such as lilly sugar and cream, I love this cotton or any worsted weight yarn of your choosing.
-I used Women’s Institute aran weight cotton.
-Approx. 40 metres should do it for colour A and less for colour B
+I used Women’s Institute aran weight cotton (mine was 525 yards approx.) and lily sugar and cream (1 skein).

 - Size 4mm hook